 Among the splendid sights of central Vietnam is the Khai Dinh Mausoleum, resting place of the next-to-last Nguyễn emperor, who died in 1925.
 The bronze likeness was cast in France — a clue to his coziness with the colonialists, which earned him criticism from many of his subjects, including the young Hồ Chí Minh.
 Nonetheless, we have the Emperor to thank for the decree that Vietnamese would no longer be written in Chinese characters, providing the tourist with the single scant hope of understanding some of the language.

-Ancestor-worship is important in this part of the world, so you don’t have to be the king to get a noticeable tomb.
+Veneration of ancestors is important in this part of the world, so you don’t have to be the king to get a noticeable tomb.
 Elaborate monuments rise from rice fields and hillsides.
 At another altar, we joined in the ritual of burning currency so that wealth might be carried aloft by the smoke to waiting spirits.
 (The money that’s burned is normally counterfeit, raising some question about who is being fooled.
-Later I saw a guy with a cardboard motor scooter, and yet still had to be told its purpose.)
+Later I saw a guy carrying a cardboard motor scooter, and yet still had to be told its purpose.)